Russula brevipes: Edibility

 Russula brevipes is a non-descript edible species that tends to assume the flavors of meats and sauces it is cooked with.
-It is one of several Russula species harvested in the wild from Mexico's Izta-Popo Zoquiapan National Park and sold in local markets in nearby Ozumba.
+It is one of several Russula species harvested in the wild from Mexico's Iztaccíhuatl–Popocatépetl National Park and sold in local markets in nearby Ozumba.
 The mushrooms are suitable for pickling due to their crisp texture.

-Fruit bodies are commonly parasitized by the ascomycete Hypomyces lactifluorum, transforming them into an edible known as a lobster mushroom.
+Fruit bodies are commonly parasitized by the ascomycete fungus Hypomyces lactifluorum, transforming them into an edible known as a lobster mushroom.
 In this form, the surface of the fruit body develops into a hard, thin crust dotted with minute pimples, and the gills are reduced to blunt ridges.
 The flesh of the mushroom—normally brittle and crumbly—becomes compacted and less breakable.
+Mycologist David Arora wrote that R. brevipes is "edible, but better kicked than picked".

 Bioactive compounds

 Sesquiterpene lactones are a diverse group of biologically active compounds that are being investigated for their antiinflammatory and antitumor activities.
 Some of these compounds have been isolated and chemically characterized from Russula brevipes: russulactarorufin, lactarorufin-A, and 24-ethyl-cholesta-7,22E-diene-3β,5α,6β-triol.